 L3: Did they change any behaviors?

 L4: Was there sufficient return on expectations (previously referred to as “return on investment”)?

-The New World Kirkpatrick Model stresses “starting with the end in mind,” essentially beginning with Level 4 and moving backwards in order to better establish the desired outcome before ever planning the training program, if indeed one is warranted at all.
+The Kirkpatrick Model stresses “starting with the end in mind,” essentially beginning with Level 4 and moving backwards in order to better establish the desired outcome before ever planning the training program, if indeed one is warranted at all.
 When an issue or business need is identified that requires the people involved to change their behavior, an analysis of the issue usually is conducted.
 This analysis will determine if there is a knowledge or skills gap that can be closed via training.